make4all/knitting/README.md

 Otherwise:

-Install the required packages using the `requirements.txt` file:
+Install the required packages using the `environment.yml` file:

-`pip install -r requirements.txt` while in the project directory.
+`conda env create -f environment.yml` while in the project directory.

+Activate the environment using `conda activate knita11y`

 Add the project directory to your `PYTHONPATH`